Tame cuspidal representations in non-defining characteristics: Introduction

-Throughout the paper we fix an additive character $\varphi: k \ra \bC^*$ of $k$ of conductor $\cP$ and a reductive group $G$ that is defined over our non-archimedean local field $k$ and that splits over a tamely ramified field extension of $k$.
-All representations of $G(k)$ are assumed to be smooth.
+Throughout the paper we let $\ell$ be a prime number different from $p$ and let $R$ be an algebraically closed field of characteristic $\ell$.
+We fix an additive character $\varphil: F \ra R^*$ of $F$ of conductor $\cP$ and a reductive group $G$ that is defined over our non-archimedean local field $F$ and that splits over a tamely ramified field extension of $F$.
+All representations of $G(F)$ in this paper have $R$-coefficients unless specified otherwise and are required to be smooth.

-\textbf{Acknowledgements. } The author thanks Loren Spice for pointing out that Yu's proof relies on a misspelled (and therefore false) statement in a paper by Gérardin, Tasho Kaletha for his encouragement to write up the below presented proof that Yu's construction yields irreducible supercuspidal representations, and Marie-France Vigneras for convincing the author of the importance to also treat the case of mod $\ell$ coefficients.
-The author also thanks Jeffrey Adler, Maarten Solleveld and Marie-France Vigneras for discussions related to this paper.